Gonzales woman looks to replenish blood donation drought

 Walls and her husband run the nonprofit Louisiana Warriors Unleashed, where they provide service animals to veterans and first responders.
 While they would normally be busy hosting events for the cause, social distancing has put a halt to that.
 So instead, Walls decided to focus on blood donations.

-“Being that I’m a news I knew how important blood donations are,” said Walls.
+“Being that I’m a nurse I knew how important blood donations are,” said Walls.
 “Outside of covid 19, there’s still a need for blood for emergency surgeries, cancer patients and our sickle cell patients.”

 On Sunday from 11 to 4, Walls partnering with Life Share stationed a blood donation truck near Cabella’s.